AAVMC 2021 Public Policy Faculty Fellows Program

-The nomination period for the 2020 AAVMC Public Policy Faculty Fellows Program begins on Friday, August 17, 2019.
-The deadline for nominations is Monday, September 30, 2019.
+The fellowship program is on temporary hiatus because of the pandemic.
 The program is designed to bring member institutions’ faculty members to Washington D.C. to develop leadership skills in the advocacy arena, explore the importance of public policy decisions to the profession, and gain overall knowledge of the legislative and regulatory process at the federal level.
 All nominees must submit a package of no more than five pages that includes an abbreviated CV highlighting work that is relevant to this program; a letter outlining their reasons for applying for the program and what they would like to gain from the program; and any other supporting documents.

 The guidelines for this program are:

 - A maximum of two fellows will be chosen during each fiscal year, dependent upon AAVMC resources and advocacy issues.
 Fellowships last a minimum of six weeks and a maximum of eight weeks.
 The dates of the fellowships will be determined in consultation with the Director of Governmental Affairs, and will be determined based on the issues to be studied, the congressional calendar, and the availability of the fellow.